paulosestini/Autoencoder/README.md

 # AutoEncoder for image compression
-This is a implementation of a autoencoder for image compression, made with Torch.
+This is a implementation of an autoencoder for image compression, made with Torch.

 The dataset used is the CIFAR-10, which constains 32x32 RGB images of the following classes:
  1. airplane